What is a DMSA scan?

 You are welcome to leave the hospital to explore the local area.
 For ideas of things to do, please ask for a copy of our booklet What to do in between appointments, available from the Radiology department.

-Once you have come back to the hospital, please report to the Nuclear Medicine department.
+Once you have come back to the department, please report to Nuclear Medicine to let us know you have returned.
 We will then call you and your child to come to the scanning room.

 If your child is not having any further scans or tests, you will be free to go home.
 The radiographer will send a report about the scan to your child’s doctor.